salsita/node-pg-migrate/docs/troubleshooting.md

   Try `telnet url port` to try to connect (e.g. `telnet 127.0.0.1 5432`) to postgres server.
   If command will not end with error, but will wait for further input from you, server (or some other service running on that port :man_shrugging:) is accessible and waits for correct user/password.
   Otherwise server does not run or listen on specified port or there is some other connection problem.
 You have to investigate...

+## Running in transaction

+Some DB operations like add type value (`pgm.addTypeValue`) does not work if the type is not created in the same transaction.
+E.g. if it is created in previous migration.
+You need to run specific migration outside transaction (`pgm.noTransaction`).